ththi/European-Root-Suppl/Readme.md

 The **reciprocal_exp** folder includes data from the reciprocal transplantation experiment, with samples from Sweden and Italy with swapped soils, plants and genotypes.

-For further informations on the experimental design, please check our publication.
+For further information on the experimental design, please check our publication.